Morocco: good returns, promising economy

 It was at the peak in the 14th century, and saw a fresh burst of glory in the 17th century.
 Narrow streets prevent the entry of cars into much of the city.

 Here the French built a city in a French idiom, heavily influenced by the architecture of the Arab-Andalusian Empire.
 The city centre has a modernist grandeur, with plenty of space and light.
-Casabablanca is large, modern, and agreeable, with five golf courses less that an hour away.
+Casablanca is large, modern, and agreeable, with at least ten golf courses less than an hour away.

 A major earthquake completely destroyed the city in 1960.
 It was rebuilt from scratch.
 Agadir today is a modern city.